 To cultivate classrooms of excellence, empower families, prepare students for kindergarten, and improve our community

-JCPS Early Childhood Programs are shaping the future by empowering children and families.
+JCPS Early Learning Program shapes the future by empowering children and families.

 The safety and well-being of all our students is job number one.
-JCPS is committed to strengthening positive child-adult interactions, maintaining positive classroom climate and culture, building resiliency in both adults and students, and providing behavioral health supports in order to address risk factors and eliminate incidents of child abuse and neglect in all Early Childhood classrooms.
-JCPS will work closely and continuously with the Office of Head Start’s Region 4 Training and Technical Assistance team and other stakeholders within and outside of JCPS to keep our students safe and secure in a healthy learning environment and prepare them to succeed throughout their academic career.
+JCPS is committed to strengthening positive child-adult interactions, maintaining positive classroom climate and culture, building resiliency in both adults and students, and providing behavioral health supports in order to address risk factors and eliminate incidents of child abuse and neglect in all classrooms.

 Standards of Conduct

-(H) Use any form of verbal abuse, including profane, sarcastic language, threats, or derogatory remarks about the child or child’s family; or,
+(H) Use any form of verbal abuse, including profane, sarcastic language, threats, or derogatory remarks about the child or child’s family

-(iii) Ensure staff, consultants, contractors, and volunteers respect and promote the unique identity of each child and family and do not stereotype on any basis, including gender, race, ethnicity, culture, religion, disability, sexual orientation, or family composition;
+(J) Ensure staff, consultants, contractors, and volunteers respect and promote the unique identity of each child and family and do not stereotype on any basis, including gender, race, ethnicity, culture, religion, disability, sexual orientation, or family composition

-(iv) Require staff, consultants, contractors, and volunteers to comply with program confidentiality policies concerning personally identifiable information about children, families, and other staff members in accordance with subpart C of part 1303 of this chapter and applicable federal, state, local, and tribal laws; and,
+(K) Require staff, consultants, contractors, and volunteers to comply with program confidentiality policies concerning personally identifiable information about children, families, and other staff members

-(v) Ensure no child is left alone or unsupervised by staff, consultants, contractors, or volunteers while under their care.
+(L) Ensure no child is left alone or unsupervised by staff, consultants, contractors, or volunteers while under their care